About AACT

 Who can be part of AACT?
 Self-advocates and self-advocacy groups can be part of AACT.
 It costs $15/year to get everything in the mail (Paper member) or only $5/year to get everything by email (Email member).
 Members get a membership card, newsletters and personal invitations to AACT events, such as the Self-Advocacy Summits and annual general meetings.
 Click here for the membership form.

 Who runs AACT?
 We have a Council made up of two self-advocate representatives from each region.
 Each region decides how it picks its representatives.
 At least six representatives and three regions must be at a meeting for decisions to be made.
-Anyone can come to Council meetings, but only the representatives can vote.
+Anyone can come to Council meetings and speak, but only the representatives can vote.

 The representatives must talk to groups and self-advocates in their region to find out what is happening and what they think.
 They must be prepared for meetings.